CodeMaster7000/CodeMaster7000.github.io/README.md

 - I am an intermediate photographer and photo editor.
 - I can use Blender at a beginner's level.

-## Overview & Outlook

-2022 can be considered my most successful year on Github so far.
-I committed very frequently to GitHub and explored other aspects such as Github Gists.
-With your help, I crossed 50, 100, and 200 followers all in the same year, complemented with hundreds of stars and several forks.
-Please continue supporting me by [following me](https://github.com/CodeMaster7000), as well as starring and forking my repos.
-2023 will be jam packed with even more projects, as well as the new creation of TechDreams Innovations.
-With your help, the sky is the limit!

 ## How to reach me

 If you have any queries related to coding, please refer to the "Where can you follow me?" section of my [Github profile](https://github.com/CodeMaster7000).
 I would be happy to help!